gasparl/expapp/docs/TUTORIAL.md

 <https://gasparl.github.io/expapp/index.html>, one can just write
 <https://gasparl.github.io/expapp>.
 Often, there is just one CSS file,
 often named “*style.css*” or similar, that contains all styles for the web page.
-However, in the boilerplate, there is an additional “*rt\_task.css*” file, related to the styling of the behavioral part of the experiment, which is somewhat distinct from the rest of the webpage, and therefore may be more conveniently stored and managed in a separate file.
-Finally, since the boilerplate includes a lot of JS code for a variety of different purposes, there are several files to contain these scripts.
+However, in the template, there is an additional “*rt\_task.css*” file, related to the styling of the behavioral part of the experiment, which is somewhat distinct from the rest of the webpage, and therefore may be more conveniently stored and managed in a separate file.
+Finally, since the template includes a lot of JS code for a variety of different purposes, there are several files to contain these scripts.
 The most important ones are the following: (a) “*main.js*” – the main workflow of the experiment; (b) “*utils.js*” (within the